 Refreshments: Simple Grapefruit Salad, Veggie Tray, Detox Spa Waters, Sole Water

-Then add 2 oz of unscented carrier- I like to use BIOTONE’s Clear Results Massage Oil, in case they want to use it as bath oil.
+Then add 2 oz of the unscented carrier- I like to use BIOTONE’s Clear Results Massage Oil if they want to use it as a bath oil.

 Tip: Make sure you have plenty on hand for retail.

 So far, the 2 hours have been good, if not a little tight for all the information being covered.
 When I offer the “Wellness Soirees “ on the menu, I could definitely see the events being extended to 3 and four hours, depending on additional services.
 The attendance at these events has doubled with each event simply by word of mouth.
 I have decided to keep them up as part of a developing VIP program.
 But that’s another installation.